rhettg/specter/README.md

 Specter is a test harness for running and interacting with terminal applications (TUIs).
 It is designed to allow AI agents or automated scripts to test terminal interfaces by spawning processes, simulating input, and inspecting the terminal state.

+> **Quick Start**: Run `specter quickstart` for a concise guide optimized for LLM coding agents.

 ## Architecture

 Specter operates as a client-server architecture:

 1.  **Server**: A background process that manages PTYs (Pseudo-Terminals) and tracks the state of running terminal applications.
-It uses a virtual terminal emulator (likely binding to `libvterm`) to maintain an in-memory representation of the screen.
+It uses a virtual terminal emulator (binding to `libvterm`) to maintain an in-memory representation of the screen.
 2.  **Client**: A CLI tool that connects to the server to perform actions.
-3.  **Communication**: The client and server communicate via a Unix domain socket (pipe) located in the current working directory.
+3.  **Communication**: The client and server communicate via a Unix domain socket (`.specter.sock`) located in the current working directory.

 ## Tech Stack

 *   **Language**: Go
 *   **PTY Management**: [creack/pty](https://github.com/creack/pty)
-*   **Terminal Emulation**: Bindings to `libvterm` (or similar) for screen state tracking.
+*   **Terminal Emulation**: Bindings to `libvterm` for screen state tracking.

 ## Usage